 The Obesity Action Coalition (OAC) is excited to announce that registration for the 6th Annual Your Weight Matters National Convention is now open!

 The Canadian Obesity Network asks media to refresh visuals with non-biased, respectful images of people living with obesity to avoid stigmatizing portrayals

-Learning Retreat on the Principles and Practice of Interdisciplinary Obesity Management for Dietitians, held in conjunction with the Canadian Obesity Summit.
+Learning Retreat on the Principles and Practice of Interdisciplinary Obesity Management for Dietitians.

 Participants are needed in a clinical research study at the University of Alberta.
 The study will look at how the accuracy of autonomic blood pressure monitor compares to standard blood pressure measurements in individuals with obesity.

 As the province’s largest health research study, Alberta’s Tomorrow Project (ATP) has amassed a vast database over the past sixteen years, and is inviting researchers to apply for access.